openssl-pkeyutl, pkeyutl - public key algorithm utility

 Reverse the order of the input buffer.
 This is useful for some libraries (such as CryptoAPI) which represent the buffer in little endian format.

-Sign the input data and output the signed result.
+Sign the input data (which must be a hash) and output the signed result.
 This requires a private key.

-Verify the input data against the signature file and indicate if the verification succeeded or failed.
+Verify the input data (which must be a hash) against the signature file and indicate if the verification succeeded or failed.

-Verify the input data and output the recovered data.
+Verify the input data (which must be a hash) and output the recovered data.

 Encrypt the input data using a public key.